OHDSI/Vocabulary-v5.0/OPS/manual_work/readme.md

 7.3.4.
 Insert the manual translation into the concept_manual table.

 7.3.5.
-Insert the automated translation of the concepts in concept_manual table (2022 temporary solution for translation of the new codes, missing from delta)
+Create OPS_mapped table in the spreadsheet editor pre-populate it with the resulting manual table of the previous OPS refresh.

 7.3.6.
-Create OPS_mapped table in the spreadsheet editor pre-populate it with the resulting manual table of the previous OPS refresh.

-7.3.7.
 Review the previous mapping and map new concepts.
 If previous mapping can be improved, just change mapping of the respective row.
 To deprecate a previous mapping without a replacement, just delete a row.

+7.3.7.
+Select concepts to map and add them to the manual file in the spreadsheet editor.

 7.3.8.
-Select concepts to map and add them to the manual file in the spreadsheet editor.

-7.3.9.
 Truncate the ops_mapped table.
 Save the spreadsheet as the ops_mapped table and upload it into the working schema.

+7.3.9.
+Perform any mapping checks you have set.

 7.3.10.
-Perform any mapping checks you have set.
+Iteratively repeat steps 8.2.3-8.2.6 if found any issues.

 7.3.11.
-Iteratively repeat steps 8.2.3-8.2.6 if found any issues.
+Deprecate all mappings that were updated in manual mapping table.

 7.3.12.
-Deprecate all mappings that were updated in manual mapping table.

-7.3.13.
 Insert new and corrected mappings into the concept_relationship_manual table.

-7.3.14 Activate mapping, that became valid again.
+7.3.13 Activate mapping, that became valid again.